 - Difficulty level : it's a cake, so it's a rather simple recipe to make.
-If you have a pastry robot or an electric mixer it will be perfect.
+If you have a pastry robot or a electric mixer it will be perfect.
 You will need a rectangular cake mold to cook it.

 Ingredients needed for this chocolate pear cake

-- Butter : here we need soft and softened butter at room temperature.
+- butter : here we need soft and softened butter at room temperature.

-- Light brown sugar : it's my favorite sugar in baking with this good little caramelized taste.
+- light brown sugar : it's my favorite sugar in baking with this good little caramelized taste.

 - chocolate : I use dark pastry chocolate with 52% cocoa here.

 - bitter cocoa : I add it to reinforce the cocoa taste of the recipe, it's delicious with chocolate chunks.

 - all-purpose flour / baking powder / salt : to give texture to the cake and make it rise.